Municipal Incorporation Process for Okanagan Falls

 We look forward to further engagement with the regional district and community members about this once more information is available.

-How does a dual name work?
+How a dual name would be used

 The official municipal name of the municipality in Letters Patent would have to be used in its entirety on certain legal documents.
 For instance, contracts between the municipality and another party.